xmatters/xm-labs-Freshservice/README.md

   <img src="media/API User webhook.png" width="400" height="200">
 </kbd>

 6) Back on the canvas, double click on "Freshservice - Update Ticket" Step that is attached to the "Acknowledge response option.
 You will need to modify the Agent Email Input to match with the Freshservice Agent.
 Typically the work email is attached to the Agent in Freshservice.
 The example used here is the "respondedTo.by.targetName" which is the "Username" in xMatters which is typically first initial with last name (i.e. bsmith for Bob Smith).
-If your username in xMatters is not the same as the beginning of your work email in Freshservice, please change it in your profile (please reference screenshots for this).
+If your username in xMatters is not the same as the beginning of your work email in Freshservice, please change it in your xMatters profile (please reference screenshots for this).
 If they match, then just type your domain of your email where it says "@domain.com".

 <kbd>
   <img src="media/Update Freshservice Step FD.png" width="200" height="200">